-In support of, and in compliance with, Title XI, the Violence against Women Reauthorization Act (VAWA), and the Campus Sexual Violence Act (Campus SaVE), Coastal Law provides the following information for our campus community:
+In support of, and in compliance with, Title IX, the Violence against Women Reauthorization Act (VAWA), and the Campus Sexual Violence Act (Campus SaVE), Coastal Law provides the following information for our campus community:

-Definitions in the State of Florida:
+Definitions in the State of Florida

 Consent: “Consent” means intelligent, knowing, and voluntary consent and does not include coerced submission.
 “Consent” shall not be deemed or construed to mean the failure by the alleged victim to offer physical resistance to the offender.